-- The aim is to clear their area by throwing the bean bags into the opposition's area. - At the end of the set time, the team with the least number of bean bags or balls in their area are the winners.
+- The aim is for each team to clear their area by throwing the bean bags or balls into the opposition's area. - At the end of the set time, the team with the least number of bean bags or balls in their area are the winners.